ethereum/EIPs/EIPS/eip-modular-smart-contract-accounts-and-plugins.md

 - If an associated `postHook` is defined, execute the associated function with the execution function’s calldata.
 If the `preHook` function returned data, the MSCA MUST pass that data in to `postHook`.
 - If there are global `postHook`s, execute each with the execution function’s calldata.

-> :warning: If the execution function does not have a definition for either `runtimeValidator`, `preHook`, or `postHook`, the undefined functions will be skipped.
-The execution function will be executed and it may change account state.
+> **⚠️ If the execution function does not have a definition for either `runtimeValidator`, `preHook`, or `postHook`, the undefined functions will be skipped.
+The execution function will be executed and it may change account state.**

-> :bulb: If, during the execution of `runtimeValidator`, the caller can be established as the EntryPoint contract, it is guaranteed the associated user operation validator has returned a valid signature.
-Validation MAY be skipped.
+> **💡 If, during the execution of `runtimeValidator`, the caller can be established as the EntryPoint contract, it is guaranteed the associated user operation validator has returned a valid signature.
+Validation MAY be skipped.**

 **Plugin update operations**